Trying to write Korean names in English seems simple—until you look closer

 Unusual Spelling

-Lee Hun Jai—Former Prime Minister (His name is spelled two different ways on the same page, including as 3 words.
-‘Jai’ is usually spelled “Jae.”
-Jai could easily be pronounced rhyming with “hi” or ‘bye.”
+His name is spelled two different ways on the same page, including as 3 words.
+“Jai” is usually spelled “Jae.”
+Jai could easily be pronounced rhyming with “hi” or “bye.”

 So what does all this mean?
-How should I write my name?
+What’s the best way to write Korean names in English?

 Which of the following do you think are acceptable English spellings of the name 홍깅동?